floleuerer/fastai-docker-deploy/README.md

 A Docker image for deploying [fastai2](https://www.fast.ai/) models.
 Currently supports image classification models but i will add more use-cases later.
 The code is based on [fastai-serving](https://github.com/developmentseed/fastai-serving).

+See my [Blog Post](https://floleuerer.github.io/2020/04/26/deploy-digitalocean.html) on how to deploy your fastai2 model for 5 $ per month on [Digital Ocean](http://www.digitalocean.com).

 ## Prerequisites

-To build and test the image locally you need to install [`Docker`](https://docs.docker.com/get-docker/).
+To build and test the image locally you need to install [Docker](https://docs.docker.com/get-docker/).

 ## Build